vendidero/woocommerce-germanized/readme.txt

 6. Edit pdf documents (Pro)

 == Changelog ==
+= 4.0.7 =
+* Improvement: [Withdrawal button] Use additional content within withdrawal confirmation email to allow for a more customized message
+* Improvement: [Withdrawal button] Backwards compatibility with Woo < 8.7
+* Improvement: [Withdrawal button] Use woocommerce_form_field to output form fields within withdrawal form
+* Improvement: [Withdrawal button] Prevent rejected unverified withdrawal requests from reducing the quantity available to withdraw
+* Improvement: [Withdrawal button] Introduce sane first name, order number and last name maxlength
+* Improvement: [Withdrawal button] Check whether a new withdrawal request actually has any updates
+* Improvement: [Withdrawal button] Show withdrawal page valid/invalid status in settings
+* Improvement: [Withdrawal button] Use a more consistent HTML markup for checkboxes
+* Improvement: [Withdrawal button] Do not pass (parent) order object in case existent to emails for consistency
+* Fix: [Withdrawal button] Allow (guest) withdrawal requests to be overridden (in case verified) – thanks to Ilyess Ghalem from fraudless.tech
+* Fix: [Withdrawal button] Plaintext email template usage

 = 4.0.6 =
 * Fix: Transactional email queue support for Woo >= 10.8.1